biciplis/Taskbar-Music-Player/README.md

   volume.
 Uses the default Windows "scroll inactive windows" setting.
-- Right-click the title: move back next to the clock, start with Windows, media detection status, CLOSE (there is no X button;
-  close it from here).
+- Right-click the title: move back next to the clock, start with Windows, CLOSE (there is no X button; close it from here).
 - When nothing is playing, the title area stays blank and the bar shrinks to a small pill.
 - If you change the taskbar theme/color and the background no